Quantum state transfer and input-output theory with time reversal: Incorporating Photon Manipulation

-The transformed pulse is produced during Phase 3 for $t_s < t < t_f$.
-During this field production we block any incident beam from passing through $X$.
-Doing so ensures that there is always a single $f(t)$ describing the time argument of the field (making it a well-defined function) as later discussed in Sec.~\ref{sub:afterTrans}.
-This will result in some loss yet the times $T$ and $\Delta$ can be tuned to capture almost the entirety of the initial wave packet making the loss arbitrarily small.
-After the transformation is complete at $t = t_f$, i.e.~during Phase 4, any of the original field (including noise) passing through $X$ will be unchanged and the transformed portion of the field will freely propagate.
+The transformed wave packet is produced during Stage 3 for $t_s < t < t_f \equiv t_s+t_l/\xi$ as the wave packet is stretched by $\xi$ in the time domain.
+During this field production we block any incident field from passing through $X$ to ensure that there is always a single $f(t)$ describing the time argument of the field (making it a well-defined function), as later discussed in App.~\hyperref[app:transInterpretation]{I\,B}.
+This will result in some loss, yet the times $T$ and $t_l$ can be tuned to capture almost the entirety of the initial wave packet, making the loss arbitrarily small.
+We analyze this loss explicitly for our example in Sec.~\ref{subsec:exLosses}.
+After the transformation is complete at $t = t_f$, i.e.,~during Stage 4, any of the original field (including noise) passing through $X$ will be unchanged and the field will freely propagate.